sixty-north/cosmic-ray/docs/distributed.rst

 Running distributed mutation testing
 ------------------------------------

-Aside from starting workers, you also need to specify `celery3` in your configuration.
+Aside from starting workers, you also need to specify `celery4` in your configuration.
 For example, instead of a "local" configuration like this:

 ::

-    execution-engine:
-      name: local
+    execution-engine.name = "local"

-You would use the name "celery3" like this:
+You would use the name "celery4" like this:

 ::

-    execution-engine:
-      name: celery3
+    execution-engine.name = "celery4"

 With this configuration in place, you then need to do an `init` to create a session followed by `exec` to run the tests: